Skin Cancer Affecting Pigment - Making Cells

 Support groups offer an opportunity to connect with other patients, caregivers and families.
 Learn more about support groups offered at Penn State Cancer Institute.

-The Melanoma Support Group provide support to Stage 3 and 4 melanoma patients and their caregivers by sharing our experiences and practical information, while providing encouragement, hope, networking and educational opportunities.
+The Melanoma Support Group provides support to Stage 3 and 4 melanoma patients and their caregivers by sharing our experiences and practical information, while providing encouragement, hope, networking and educational opportunities.
 Structured meetings include introductions, sharing experiences and feelings, exchanging information and building a sense of belonging.
 Speakers and experts on topics of interest identified by the group members are also scheduled.
 We support melanoma research through advocacy and related activities.

 For more information, please contact Carol Mallon, MS, RN, AOCNS at 717-531-5784 or Mary Ellen Loser, BSN, RN, CPSN at 717-531-1657.